nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

-## Design & implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### ExchangeRateApi

 `LiveCurrencyApi` class makes an API call to obtain the latest exchange rates from the [ExchangeRateApi](https://www.exchangerate-api.com/).
 The API call is made using the `HttpUrlConnection` class.
 The API key is used directly in the API call URL, and stored in the URL itself and not as a variable.
 The values response of the API call is then parse as a string, by formatting the string to obtain the exchange rates of the currencies and ignoring the other text.
 The currency name is then used as a key to see if it exist in the `selector` hashmap.
 If it does the exchange rate is added to the `converter` hashmap.
 The `converter` hashmap is then used to convert the currency of interest to SGD.
 If the API call somehow fails, there are hardcoded values in the `converter` hashmap that are outdated, but it allows the program to continue to run.
 The live currency rates are updated every time the user starts the program, however the API itself only updates the rates every 24 hours.

+## Design & implementation

+The overall design and implementation of our product.

+## Design

 ## Implementation